 Smarter, adaptable, inspirational and healthier.
 Workplace can also include remote arrangements which I believe is important to recognise now as the world gets to grips with social distancing measures.
 This is likely to have a profound impact on workplace strategies in the longer term as I believe we will see an increasing number of employees working remotely now that employers have been forced to test this on a grand scale.

-Teknion are sponsors of SPACE APAC.
+Teknion are sponsors of SPACE APAC, part of SPACE Plus.
 You can read more about them by visiting https://www.teknion.com/ap